 Talk about the different ways the child tried to solve the problem rather than the outcome.
-"Joe tried 3 different ways to stack the blocks.
-Super job."
+“Joe tried three different ways to stack the blocks.
+That was a great effort, Joe.”

 Social classroom problem solving opportunities are abundant

-3. Brainstorm ideas -How can everyone have turns?
+- Brainstorm ideas – How can everyone have turns?
 What ideas do you have?
 What could we try?

-4. Test the idea - Lets try that idea and meet again tomorrow and see how its working.
+- Test the idea – Let’s try that idea and meet again tomorrow and see how its working.